Redecorating on a Shoestring: Inexpensive Decorating Ideas for Any Room in the House

 - Add or remove sheers at your window.
 Sheers behind draperies can add another dimension to your window treatment.
 The same will happen if you remove the sheers and open the draperies to let in more natural light.

-- Crown molding is an inexpensive change to a room that can add elegance.
+- Crown molding is an inexpensive change that can add elegance.
 Your local hardware store can help with selections and installation.

 Little touches in the bathroom can amp up the comfortable, pampered feeling you get.
 Think spa-like and ideas will come to you.